michi-992/Michaela_Topalovic/Part_1/Explanation_of_Choice_and_Setup.md

 ----------------------------------------------------------------------------------------------------------

 I decided to split the project into the four parts of the assignment and have one .md file in each of them for written elaboration on my steps or the wanted explanations for the parts according to the assignment.
+Each 'Part *' folder has only the files that have been edited in that part (so imports could refer to files in other 'Part *' folders).
 I have included some optional extensions inside folder 'Part 4'.

 Project Setup:
 - Part_1 (folder)